Our guide on “Largest Contentful Paint WordPress” comes with a tested and proven framework to improve the Largest Contentful Paint in WordPress.

-Finally to Page Rules.
-This is the important settings to improve your TTFB on a whole new level.
+Finally, to Page Rules.
+These are the basic settings to improve your TTFB on a new level.

-Through PageRules we are going to deliver HTML pages from Cloudflare instead of your server.
+Through PageRules, we will deliver HTML pages from Cloudflare instead of your server.

-By enabling this option, Cloudflare will store your content on its global data center locations.
-Even if your server is in the USA and while someone visits the site from Singapore, the contents will be delivered from Cloudflare Singapore location instead of the USA, thus the TTFB is highly reduced.
+Cloudflare will store your content on its global data center locations by enabling this option.
+Even if your server is in the USA and someone visits the Singapore site, the contents will be delivered from the Cloudflare Singapore location instead of the USA.
+Thus the TTFB is highly reduced.

-The concept is called Full Page Cache.
-Once the above steps are done properly, you will get the TTFB like this.
+The concept is called Full Page Caching.
+Once the above steps are done correctly, you will get the TTFB like this.

 4. Remove Unwanted & Slow Loading Plugins

-If you are running a blog most of the above settings are enough to improve LCP like how I did it for this blog.
+If you are running a blog, most of the above settings are enough to improve the Largest Contentful Paint, like how I did it for this blog.

-Head to Gtmetrix.com and run the slow loading URL.
+Head to Gtmetrix.com and run the slow-loading WordPress URL.
 Now check the waterfall tab and see which files take time to load.
 Now you need to think whether

-- Any necessary plugins take time to load?
+- Do any necessary plugins take time to load?
 Optimize or replace it.

-- If unwanted plugin takes time to load? remove or replace it.
+- If an unwanted plugin takes time to load?
+Remove or replace it.

-I'm concluding here like, there are various other factors that can slow down your site.
-But after optimizing hundreds of sites, I believe the above things are the most common issues that we fix for any WordPress sites.
+I'm concluding that various other factors can slow down your site.
+But after optimizing hundreds of sites, I believe the above are the most common issues we fix for any WordPress site.

-Here comes some of the additional ideas to implement on your site.
+Here are some of the additional ideas to implement on your WordPress site.

 5. Compress Images for Optimal Delivery.

-If you are using a premium host like Liquid Web, it comes with inbuilt image optimization which does perform lossless image compression for unlimited images uploaded on the site.
+Using a premium host like Rocket.net, it comes with inbuilt image optimization through Cloudflare Enterprise (Mirage and Polish), which does perform lossless image compression for unlimited images uploaded on the site.

-Alternatively, you can use free image compression plugins like WP Smush, Imagify, etc which does the job in limited numbers as they don't allow bulk optimization of more than 50 images.
+Alternatively, you can use free image compression plugins like WP Smush, Imagify, etc., which do the job in limited numbers as they don't allow bulk processing of more than 50 images.

 6. Use Image CDN to optimize images

-This is where Image CDN comes us to recuse and here are the features
+This is where Image CDN comes to recuse, and here are the features

 - Deliver images based on screen size

 WP Compress is the all-in-one image optimization tool for WordPress.
-WP Compress not only cleans up your images but also serves images from its global CDN network powered by Google Cloud, the fastest CDN in the globe.
-That's not the only thing, WP Compress also delivers optimized images based on screen size.
+WP Compress not only cleans up your images but also serves images from its global network powered by Google Cloud.
+That's not the only thing; WP Compress also delivers optimized images based on screen size.

-I found the device based image delivery to be most effective since mobile optimization is the hardest part of Core Web Vitals.
+I found the device based image delivery to be the most effective since mobile scores are the most challenging part of improving Largest Contentful Paint.

-Just compressing the image is not going to be effective as users browsing from different viewport devices may face loading issues and the only way to fix the issue is delivering the right image size for the visitors' browser either mobile or desktop.
+Compressing the Image will not be effective as users browsing from different viewport devices may face loading issues.
+The only way to fix the issue is to deliver the right image size for the visitors' mobile or desktop browsers.

 7. Client-side Rendering

-There are no common settings to fix with Client-Side Rendering.
-If your sites are shown “Good” in search console, we can safely ignore these setup.
+There are no standard settings to fix with Client-Side Rendering.
+If your WordPress shows “Good” in the search console, we can safely ignore these setups.

-In a worst-case scenario like running a resource-hungry WooCommerce site, this client-side rendering can be very useful and make sure to analyze the site to find the critical issues.
+In a worst-case scenario like running a resource-hungry WooCommerce site, this client-side rendering can be instrumental and analyze the site to find the critical issues.

-Since this involves custom optimization works, we are skipping this Client-side rendering as only upon checking the site, anyone can give ideas.
+Since this involves custom works, we are skipping this Client-side rendering as only upon checking the site; can anyone give ideas.